gypsydave5/gypsydave5.github.io/posts/ci_is_not_a_server.md

 What does it mean to integrate continuously?

 Two branches in a version control system, each containing new features.
 In isolation.
 We pull them together - we merge them.
 We get a merge conflict.
-We resolve the conflict - we say parts will stay and which will go.
+We resolve the conflict - we say which parts will stay and which will go.
 We integrate the two branches.
 We end with a single system.

 But why was there a conflict?